thm-projects/arsnova-ppt-integration/CONTRIBUTING.md

 2. Create a topic branch.
 3. Remember to use test-driven development, it will make your live much easier.
 4. Make your changes.
 Be sure to provide clean commits and to write [expressive commit messages][commit-message].
-5. Check your style: all style settings are configured in [this file][settings].
+5. Check your style: All style settings are configured in [this file][settings].
 Import them and use ReSharper for "on-the-fly" code checking.
 6. Stay up to date with our repository: Rebase to our `staging` branch using `git rebase`.
 7. Push the changes to your topic branch.
 8. Run all the tests.